 - Egyptian Arabic: القهوة دي فاتح؟, al ‘ahwa di faatiH?

 You’d get by with the Standard Arabic, but it’d be a little like in English walking up to someone and saying “My dear Sir!
 Is this beverage consuming establishment in current operation?”.
-If you want to mix it up with locals, use this dictionary.
+If you want to mix it up with locals in Egypt, use this dictionary.

-I don’t care about the vocabulary list, but I really like all the lists of expressions, idioms and common phrases.
-What’s great is that he included
+I don’t use the vocabulary lists so much (dictionaries are more effective), but I really like all the lists of expressions, idioms and common phrases.
+What’s great is that the author included

 - Arabic lettering as well as transliteration